grafana/grafana/docs/sources/datasources/influxdb/_index.md

 ### Provision the data source

 You can define and configure the data source in YAML files as part of Grafana's provisioning system.
-For more information about provisioning, and for available configuration options, refer to [Provisioning Grafana][provisioning-data-sources].
+For more information about provisioning, and for available configuration options, refer to [Provisioning Grafana](ref:provisioning-data-sources).

 {{% admonition type="note" %}}
 `database` [field is deprecated](https://github.com/grafana/grafana/pull/58647).